 Enjoy the Beauty of Nature

-Christoffel National Park is the largest national park in Curacao and home to Mt.
-Christoffel the island’s highest point.
+Christoffel National Park is the largest national park in Curacao.
+It is home to Mt.
+Christoffel, the island’s highest point.
 There are 8 hiking trials that allow visitors to explore the flora and fauna or even hike to the top of Mt.
 Christoffel.
-Guided tours are also available, and there is even a museum in a former plantain house for the history buffs.
+If hiking is not your idea of a vacation, there are Jeep Tours that also visit the park.

 Have Some Fun at the Sea Aquarium